-In AGB stars, C and s-process elements are produced in the He-rich intershell located between the H-burning and the Heburning shells.
-The two burning shells are activated alternately: H burning is present most of the time, and it is recurrently interrupted by brief episodes of He burning (thermal pulses, TPs).
+In AGB stars, C and s-process elements are produced in the He-rich intershell located between the H-burning and Heburning shells.
+The two burning shells are activated alternately: H burning is present most of the time and is recurrently interrupted by brief episodes of He burning known as thermal pulses (TPs).
 These produce enough energy at the bottom of the intershell to drive a convective zone within it.
 Once this convective region disappears, the extended H-rich convective envelope deepens into the He-rich intershell layers, carrying to the stellar surface the C resulting from partial He burning.
 These recurrent mixing episodes are collectively known as the third dredge-up (TDU).
-The s-process elements are produced via the capture of neutrons on Fe seeds, with neutrons released both during the H-burning phases, within a so-called 13C "pocket" by the 13C(α ,n)16O reaction at temperatures in the order of 100 MK, and during the TPs by the 22Ne(α ,n)25Mg reaction, if the temperature reaches above \simeq 300 MK (Gallino et al. 1998; Goriely and Mowlavi 2000; Busso et al. 2001; Lugaro et al. 2003b; Cristallo et al. 2009).
+The s-process elements are produced via the capture of neutrons on Fe seeds; neutrons are released both during the H-burning phases, within a so-called C "pocket" by the C( $\alpha$ ,n)O reaction at temperatures of the order of 100 MK, and during the TPs by the $^{22}$ Ne( $\alpha$ ,n) $^{25}$ Mg reaction, if the temperature reaches above ≈300 MK (Gallino et al. 1998; Goriely & Mowlavi 2000; Busso et al. 2001; Lugaro et al. 2003b; Cristallo et al. 2009).
 The resulting abundances are carried to the stellar surface via the TDU.
-In AGB stars of relatively low mass (< $4-5 M{\odot}$) the temperature barely reaches 300 MK, and the 13C nuclei are the predominant neutron source.
-For higher masses the 22Ne neutron source becomes predominant.
-To generate enough 13C nuclei in low-mass AGB stars it needs to be assumed that some partial mixing occurs between the base of the convective envelope and the radiative intershell at the deepest extent of each TDU episode, leaving an abundance profile of protons in the radiative He-rich region.
-The protons react with the abundant 12C to produce the ${}^{13}\tilde{C}$ pocket.
-Within this pocket the neutron exposure τ , i.e., the time-integrated neutron flux, is relatively large, of the order of 10^{-1} to 1 mbarn, resulting in strong enhancements (up to 10^{3-4} times the initial abundances) of the nuclei heavier than Fe.
-These are mixed inside the TP convective region and then carried to the stellar surface by the following TDU.
-See Herwig (2005), Straniero et al. (2006), Käppeler et al. (2011), and Karakas and Lattanzio (2014) for recent reviews on AGB stars and the s process.
+In AGB stars of relatively low mass ( $<4-5 M{\odot}$ ) the temperature barely reaches 300 MK and the C nuclei are the predominant neutron source.
+For higher masses the Ne neutron source becomes predominant.
+To generate enough C nuclei in low-mass AGB stars it needs to be assumed that some partial mixing occurs between the base of the convective envelope and the radiative intershell at the deepest extent of each TDU episode, leaving an abundance profile of protons in the radiative He-rich region.
+The protons react with the abundant C to produce the C pocket.
+Within this pocket the neutron exposure $\tau$ , i.e. the time-integrated neutron flux, is relatively large, of the order of $10^{-1}$ to 1 mbarn, resulting in strong enhancements (up to $10^{3-4}$ times the initial abundances) of nuclei heavier than Fe.
+These nuclei are mixed inside the TP convective region and then carried to the stellar surface by the following TDU.
+See Herwig (2005), Straniero et al. (2006), Käppeler et al. (2011), and Karakas & Lattanzio (2014) for recent reviews on AGB stars and the s process.

-Barium stars can provide us stringent constraints on the sprocess in AGB stars because we can perform a more straightforward, accurate, and precise derivation of the abundances of different elements on their surfaces than on the AGB stars themselves.
-The temperatures of Ba stars (from over 4000K up to 6500K) are higher than those of late AGB stars (\simeq 3000-4000K), consequently, the spectra of Ba stars are easier to model than those of AGB stars because there are less molecules.
+Barium stars can provide us stringent constraints on the s process in AGB stars because we can perform a more straightforward, accurate, and precise derivation of the abundances of different elements on their surfaces than on the AGB stars themselves.
+The temperatures of Ba stars (from over 4000 K up to 6500 K) are higher than those of late AGB stars (≈3000- 4000 K), consequently, the spectra of Ba stars are easier to model than those of AGB stars because there are fewer molecules.
 Furthermore, the atmospheres of AGB stars are characterised by strong dynamical processes, such as pulsations and mass loss, as well as dust formation, which makes their modelling challenging (Abia et al. 2002; Pérez-Mesa et al. 2017).
-Ba stars cover a range of metallicity roughly from solar to 1/10th of solar, which makes them the higher-metallicity equivalent of s-process enriched CH and carbon-enhanced metal-poor stars (CEMP-s) in the halo (e.g., Lucatello et al. 2005; Masseron et al. 2010;
+Ba stars cover a range of metallicity roughly from solar to 1/10 of solar, which makes them the higher metallicity equivalent of s-process enriched CH and carbon-enhanced metal-poor stars (CEMPs) in the halo (e.g. Lucatello et al. 2005; Masseron et al. 2010; Bonifacio et al. 2015; Cristallo et al. 2016; Yoon et al. 2018 and references therein).